Deciding about your treatment for advanced cancer

-Some people are happy to have whatever treatment their doctor recommends, but others like to know as much as possible before starting any course of treatment.
+Some people like to know as much as possible before deciding on any course of treatment.

 Talking about treatment options